-Core Faculty, M.A. in Marriage & Family Counseling Program
+Core Faculty, M.A. in Couple & Family Therapy Program

 As a teacher I strive to engage, validate and challenge my students to grow and learn, to acquire and apply knowledge.
 I believe every student possesses unique traits and capabilities that can enrich other students as well as the teacher if given the appropriate support.
 For me, a teaching process is much more than providing information; it is a labor of the soul, as well as a mind labor.
 Thus, I believe that students are most likely to learn when class activities, assignments, and projects require them to use their minds and their hearts.

 My intentional purpose in creating and carrying out each class is to provide a learning experience where lives can be changed.
 I believe in Romanian philosopher Constantin Noica’s position that a teacher is “a mediator between his/her students and themselves,” a catalyst for growth and development.
 My hope for each student is that at the end of the course, he or she will see themselves and the world differently, change his or her way of thinking, and relate to those around them in healthier, more caring ways.
 I have found this philosophy especially useful in training therapists, who in turn will help their clients with their own shifts in thinking and changes of heart.